Bazil Assan: Expeditions

 Assan, stimulated by his knowledge of economics, commerce and industry, was greatly interested in discovering the world.
-Therefore, in the summer of 1896, he embarked on the Norwegian ship Erling Jart and, along with other scientists of various nationalities, traveled to the Arctic.
+Therefore, in the summer of 1896, he embarked on the Norwegian ship Erling Jarl and, along with other scientists of various nationalities, traveled to the Arctic.
 Assan and the scientists studied the geological structure and natural resources of the archipelago of Svalbard.
 Thus, he became the first Romanian to travel to the Arctic.

 Afterwards, between 1897 and 1898, departing from Constanța, he passed through Constantinople, Alexandria, Ceylon, Singapore, Hong Kong, Shanghai, Nagasaki, Tokyo, Yokohama, San Francisco, New York and London, establishing several trade agreements and becoming the first Romanian to travel around the world.
 His expeditions were published in the Royal Society of Geography of Romania, of which he was a member.
 After returning, he presented his conference Călătorie în regiunile polare nordice ("Journey in the northern Polar regions") to King Carol I and Prince Ferdinand I, and days later to the Queen Elisabeth of Wied.
 In 1899, he presented to the public Călătoria împrejurul Pământului ("Journey around the Earth"), his second conference.
 Between December 1897 and the middle of 1898, Assan made another trip, this time with more economic and cultural intentions.